Rangers win 3rd straight, beat Diamondbacks 3-1

 Lyles retired 15 of the last 16 batters he faced.

+Diamondbacks manager Torey Lovullo said his team wasn’t being selective enough at the plate and lacked energy at times, especially during the early innings.

+“I saw the same game you saw, and we’ve got to do better,” Lovullo said.

 Arizona wasted a solid start from Zac Gallen (2-9), who gave up three runs over 6 2/3 innings.
 The right-hander allowed six hits and struck out eight.
+The only blemish was a 28-pitch fourth that resulted in three runs.

+“I thought he did a great job outside of the fourth,” Lovullo said.
+“If you’re looking at the entire day, he pitched into the seventh, gave up three runs, overall a solid outing.”

 It was an interleague matchup between two last-place teams that have long been out of contention.
 The Rangers (50-88) and Diamondbacks (45-94) came in a combined 74 games out of first place and 87 games below .500.